Spencer Steer Player Props: Reds vs. Brewers

 - The eight strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in MLB.

-- The Brewers have a 4.08 team ERA that ranks 12th across all MLB pitching staffs.
+- The Brewers' 4.15 team ERA ranks 13th across all league pitching staffs.

-- The right-hander's last time out was on Sunday against the San Francisco Giants, when he tossed six innings, surrendering four earned runs while allowing five hits.
+- His last time out came on Tuesday against the Toronto Blue Jays, when the right-hander went 4 1/3 innings, surrendering six earned runs while giving up 11 hits.

-- The 32-year-old has amassed an ERA of 4.89, with 7.4 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .234 against him.
+- In five games this season, the 30-year-old has put up an ERA of 4.07, with 6.3 strikeouts per nine innings.
+Opponents are batting .314 against him.

 © 2023 Data Skrive.
 All rights reserved.